velairi/FightCamp-Take-Home-Project/README.md

 * What is missing and why. (if applicable)
 * Any other information you believe is necessary for us to know about the issue/solution.

-Once completed, email us a link to your forked GitHub repo.
+Once completed, email us a Zipped version of your Xcode project with all source files.

 ## Time allotment